Babies and crying (ICON)

 - stretching or breathing slowly

-- call a friend or family member for support
+- calling a friend or family member

 When you feel calmer, go back and check on your baby.